 The obverse (heads side) of all six 2009 District of Columbia and U.S. Territories Quarters will continue to display the familiar image of George Washington originally designed by Sculptor John Flanagan in 1932 and modified by former United States Mint Sculptor–Engraver William Cousins in 1999.
 The inscription “In God We Trust” will continue to appear on the obverse of the quarter, as well as the words “UNITED STATES OF AMERICA,” “Quarter Dollar,” and “Liberty.”
-To view images of the coin designs, visit: /learn/dc-and-us-territories/index

 The 2009 quarters will be issued into circulation in quantities to meet the needs of the United States, both for commerce and collectors.
 In addition to producing sufficient quantities of circulating coins to meet the Nation’s demand, the Department of the Treasury has the authority to mint and issue uncirculated and proof coins, as well as a 90 percent silver version of each coin.
 These numismatic versions will be included in the United States Mint’s annual product offerings.